m1el/m1el.github.io/coding-sewer-tales/003-standup-code-review.md

 I was bewildered.
 I put thought and effort into making this.
 I made sure it works.
 I made sure it complies with the coding practices put in place.
 There's about 30 lines of code.
-Each line surves a purpose.
+Each line serves a purpose.
 Each line is readable.
 Variable names are a bit short but make sense.
 I don't know of a way to make it simpler or shorter.
 What could possibly be there to elicit such a reaction?

-The reason I wasn't offended or felt shame is that I don't self-identify with the code I wrote.
+The reason I wasn't offended or ashamed is that I don't self-identify with the code I wrote.
 I know it's shit.
 The point of code reviews is to make code less shit.
 And if you tell me that I'm being retarded and missing an obvious way to make the code better, as long as you're correct, I don't care about the tone.